darpan-b/CP/README.md

 # CP-Library
-This repository contains code snippets and notes of some important algorithms and data structures used in competitive programming contests.<br> -- dCoding
+This repository contains code snippets and notes of some important algorithms and data structures used in competitive programming contests.<br> -- winxtron